divyachauhan050/Project-Song_Genre_Classification/README.md

 1. **‘echonest-metrics.json’** contains data that has music features of each track such as danceability, energy, acousticness, tempo, etc on a scale from -1 to 1.

-2. **‘fma-rock-vs-hiphop.csv’** contains extensive data about the tracks and their genre classification (rock or hip-hop).
+2. **‘fma-rock-vs-hiphop.csv’** contains extensive data about the tracks and their genre classification (rock or hip-hop)